How to Convert ASP.NET MVC Views to PDF: IronPDF vs iTextSharp

 Output

-What Are iTextSharp's Key Limitations?
+What Are iText's Key Limitations?

 The XMLWorkerHelper class supports basic HTML tags and inline CSS.
 Modern CSS3 properties, flexbox layouts, and grid systems do not render.
 JavaScript-dependent content disappears entirely.
 Complex styling like gradients, shadows, and transforms are ignored.
 Even standard Bootstrap classes fail to apply, leaving carefully designed views looking plain and unprofessional.

-Perhaps more concerning is iTextSharp's licensing model.
+Perhaps more concerning is iText's licensing model.
 The library uses the AGPL license, which requires you to open-source your entire application if you use the free version.
 Commercial licenses start at several thousand dollars per year, making it prohibitively expensive for many businesses.
 This licensing restriction has pushed many developers to seek alternatives that better align with commercial development needs.
 As discussed in Microsoft's .NET documentation, choosing libraries with appropriate licenses is critical for commercial projects.

 How Do You Convert MVC Views to PDF with a Modern Library?